What Documents Do I Need for Mortgage Approval?

 - Foreclosure documents

-- Explanation letters
+- Written explanation letters

 VA Loan-Specific Documents